adus/portal-documentation/documentation/stations.md

 # Stations

-The _Stations_ page allows users to get travel time, vehicle miles traveled, speed, and volume for a specific station.
+The _Stations_ section allows users to get travel time, vehicle miles traveled, speed, and volume for a specific station.
+There are three different pages associated with this section.

 ## Learning objectives
 By the end of the tutorial, users will be able to:

 * select a station
-* understand, navigate, and use the _explore_ options
+* understand, navigate, and use the _Explore_ options on the _Two Quantity Chart_ page

 ### Step 1: Select a station
 Select any single station on the map.
 The stations are grouped by the direction of traffic (north, south, east, west).
 Once a station has been selected a pop-up will provide the name of the station and location, and a link to view more information (Figure 1).